There is something timeless about a shortbread cookie. But press an edible flower petal into that golden butter dough and suddenly, it becomes art.

 - Using a round cookie cutter, press out the cookies and place on a parchment paper lined baking sheet pan.

 - Place the flowers on top.
-Sprinkle with coarse sugar.
+Sprinkle with coarse sugar for an added glaze on top.

-- Bake 10-15 minutes, until a pale golden brown.
+- Bake 12-15 minutes, or until a pale golden brown.
 Place extra flowers on warm cookies.
-Cool and enjoy.
+Transfer to a cooling rack to stop from cooking, and enjoy.

 Video